 The Portal aims to serve the migration community by making sense of migration data.
 The two main objectives of the Portal are to make international migration data more accessible and visible, and easier to understand.
 It is a first attempt to pull together key global data sources on migration in one place which are currently scattered across agencies and hidden in comprehensive reports.
 The Portal reviews available migration data in various fields of migration, explains concepts and definitions and describes key strengths and weaknesses of available data sources.
-Infographics, videos, blogs, data visualizations and thematic pages make the Portal a useful and easy-to-navigate tool for anyone interested in migration.
+Infographics, videos, blogs, data visualizations, thematic pages and country and regional data snapshots make the Portal a useful and easy-to-navigate tool for anyone interested in migration.

 What can I find on the Portal?

-The Portal also features thematic pages reviewing the available data for 24 areas of migration, a collection of more than 200 handbooks and guidance reports on how to measure migration and collect data in various fields, and 23 blogs discussing recent data and innovations authored by leading experts in the field of migration.
+The Portal also features thematic pages reviewing the available data for 27 areas of migration, a collection of more than 200 handbooks and guidance reports on how to measure migration and collect data in various fields, 40 blogs discussing recent data and innovations authored by leading experts in the field of migration and 18 migration governance country snapshots.
 The Portal also includes video interviews with over 20 leading data experts from around the world.

 The Portal also includes a dedicated section on migration data governance.
 These pages track how data can support UN member states in achieving the migration-relevant Sustainable Development Goals and in implementing the forthcoming Global Compact for Migration.